-2.10 Ash Byproducts
+2.11.2 Ash Byproducts

 Several categories of ash byproduct material have been proposed as artificial reef materials.
-Ash byproducts from the combustion of coal, oil, and municipal solid refuse have been combined with cement or other bonding agents and pressed into pellets or blocks for use as oyster or benthic substrate since the 1970's (Woodhead et al. 1981a, Baker, et. al 1995a, 1995b; and 1995c).
+Ash byproducts from the combustion of coal, oil, and municipal solid refuse have been combined with cement or other bonding agents and pressed into pellets or blocks for use as oyster or benthic substrate since the 1970s (Woodhead et al. 1981a, Baker, et. al 1995a, 1995b; and 1995c).
 However, some important distinctions between these ash by-products must be realized before they can be considered as potential artificial reef materials.

 The ash residues produced from the incineration of different energy resources or fossil fuels are considered separate substances under the Resource Conservation and Recovery Act (RCRA) 42 U.S.C.
 6901-6991 of 1976, and the 1980 Solid Waste Disposal Act Amendments by EPA.
 RCRA establishes a comprehensive "cradle to grave" system for regulating hazardous wastes.
 Subtitle C of RCRA and its implementing regulations impose requirements on the generation, transportation, storage, treatment, and disposal of hazardous wastes.
-Wastes which are not considered hazardous are "exempt" from Subtitle C regulations, fall under Subtitle D, and are subject to regulation by States as solid wastes.
+Wastes which are not considered hazardous are "exempt" from Subtitle C regulations, fall under Subtitle D, and are subject to regulation by states as solid wastes.

 The RCRA exempted some fossil fuel combustion wastes from hazardous waste regulation until EPA completed a Report to Congress in 1993 (Federal Register 40CFR Part 261: 42, 466.
 530-Z93-009, FRL-4689-8, August 9, 1993).
 In a Final Report to Congress on May 22, 2000, EPA (2000) determined that all large volume coal combustion wastes generated at electric utility and independent power producing facilities are exempt from hazardous waste regulations under RCRA Subtitle D (EPA 530-F-00-025).
-These recent regulatory determinations addressed all remaining comanaged coal or fossil fuel combustion wastes from electric, or industrial utilities, and non-utilities, subject to RCRA Sections 301 (b)(3)(A)9i) and 8002 (n).
-However, this report (Bevill Amendment; Exclusions (RCRA) 65FR 32214 Part 261; Subpart A; Section 261: 4(b)(4); May 22, 2000) stated that although large volumes of coal combustion wastes disposed in surface impoundments, landfills, and used in minefill have been determined to be non hazardous wastes under RCRA Subtitle D, national regulations are expected to be established for the disposal of these solid wastes in these types of impoundment areas in the future.
+These regulatory determinations addressed all remaining comanaged coal or fossil fuel combustion wastes from electric, or industrial utilities, and non-utilities, subject to RCRA Sections 301 (b)(3)(A)9i) and 8002 (n).

-While RCRA is the principle Federal law affecting the regulation of ash byproducts, there is a larger statutory framework of Federal laws that is integrated with state and local statutes including: the Clean Water Act of 1974; the Toxic Substances Control Act of 1976; the Safe Drinking Water Act of 1974; and the Comprehensive Environmental Response, Comprehension, and Liability Act of 1980 (the Super Fund Act).
+While RCRA is the principal Federal law affecting the regulation of ash byproducts, there is a larger statutory framework of Federal laws that is integrated with state and local statutes including: the Clean Water Act of 1974; the Toxic Substances Control Act of 1976; the Safe Drinking Water Act of 1974; and the Comprehensive Environmental Response, Comprehension, and Liability Act of 1980 (the Super Fund Act).
 All these statutes address the control of toxic substances, and rely on environmental testing and risk assessment to establish regulatory criteria.

-Currently, almost one quarter of the coal combustion waste generated each year - about 28 million tons - is beneficially used in areas such as construction applications (EPA 530-F-00-025, March 1999).
+Currently, almost one quarter of the coal combustion waste generated each year - about 28 million tons - is beneficially used in areas such as construction applications (EPA 530-F-00-025, March 2000).
 In this Report to Congress, EPA stated that they did not identify any significant risks associated with these types of beneficial uses.
 EPA also stated that they did not wish to place any unnecessary barriers on the beneficial uses of these wastes because they conserve natural resources, reduce disposal costs, and reduce the total amount of waste destined for disposal.

-2.10.1 Solid Municipal Incineration Ash Byproduct
+Solid Municipal Incineration Ash Byproduct